 When viewing product keys using tsm licences list (Tableau Server), or in the Tableau Customer Portal (Tableau Desktop and Tableau Prep Builder), note the product specific prefixes.

 |TC||Tableau Creator product key, can be used to activate or deactivate Tableau Desktop and Tableau Prep Builder.|

 |TD||Tableau Desktop product key, can be used to activate or deactivate Tableau Desktop only.
 This is a legacy product key that is no longer sold or provided.|

 |TS||Tableau Server product key, can be used to activate or deactivate Tableau Server.
 Tableau Server product keys can be role-based, core-based or feature-based.|

 Term licensing models

-Tableau’s term licence model is defined by the metric that permits use of Tableau Server.
+Tableau’s term “licence model” is defined by the metric that permits use of

 Not all processes installed with Tableau Server impact the calculation of total number of cores used.
 A subset of processes is considered "licensed processes".
 Core licensing is calculated only on computers running licensed processes.
 If a computer has one or more licensed processes installed on it, the cores on that computer count toward the total cores used.
 For more information about licensed processes, see Licensed processes.